BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 - **Torturer** `ACTIVE`

-Keep track of each model he kills.
-After one kill, he may re-roll To Wound rolls of a natural 1 when making Strikes.
-After three kills, he gains [Terror].
-After five kills, he may re-roll all failed To Wound rolls when making Strikes.
+Keep track of how many enemy models the Keeper of the Dungeons kills in Combat.
+Once he has killed one or more enemies, the Keeper of the Dungeons may re-roll To Wound Rolls of a natural 1 when making Strikes.
+Once he has killed three or more models, the Keeper of the Dungeons gains the [Terror] special rule.
+Once he has killed five or more models, the Keeper of the Dungeons may re-roll all failed To Wound Rolls when making Strikes.

 - **"You have something my Master wants!"** `ACTIVE`

-The Keeper of the Dungeons gains a +1 bonus To Wound when making Strikes against any model carrying a ring of power - Nenya, Narya or Vilya, the Ring of Durin, or [the One Ring][The One Ring].
+The Keeper of the Dungeons gains a bonus of +1 To Wound when making Strikes against any model carrying a ring of power - either Narya, Nenya, Vilya, the Ring of Durin, or [the One Ring][The One Ring].

 </div>